sunesimonsen/transformation/packages/core/Readme.md

 [3, 4, 5]
 ```

-When given a field selector, prints that field to the console:
+When given a field selector, prints that field to the console.

 ```js
 await expect(